lassehav-oamk/react-native-week-exercise-1/README.md

 ## Deliverables

-Submit a single React Native component file named `TransactionConfirmation.js` that:
+You should implement a single React Native component file named `TransactionConfirmation.js` that:

 1. Renders the payment success screen matching the provided design
-2. Includes all required testID attributes for automated validation
+2. Includes all required testID attributes for automated validation (Example <View style={styles.container} testID="paymentSuccessScreen">)
 3. Uses exact color values, font sizes, and text content as specified
 4. Is self-contained and executable in a standard React Native environment